 4. Number and Boundaries of States:

 4.1.
-Within thirty (30) days of the signing of this Agreement, the IGAD Executive Secretariat, taking into account the decision of 55th Extra Ordinary Session of the IGAD Council of Ministers held in Addis Ababa, Ethiopia, January 30-31, 2016, shall appoint Independent Boundaries Commission (IBC) for the Republic of South Sudan.
+Within thirty (30) days of the signing of the Revitalized ARCSS, the IGAD Executive Secretariat, taking into account the decision of the 55th Extra-Ordinary Session of the IGAD Council of Ministers held in Addis Ababa, Ethiopia, January 30-31, 2016, shall appoint Independent Boundaries Commission (IBC) for the Republic of South Sudan.

 4.2.
 The IBC shall consist of fifteen (15) members with the necessary skills and expertise.